k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 API key authentication is the simplest method because it authenticates WS calls by including a single key, allowing a client to make calls from various origins.

+Fabric supports 3 API Key types, selected at creation time:

-The API Key is sent as the token value of the `Authorization: Bearer` header, for example: `Authorization: Bearer ABC`, where the API Key is "ABC".
+* **Access** - a server-generated UUID, sent as the token value of the `Authorization: Bearer` header, for example: `Authorization: Bearer 89ad080a-ef07-4cf1-95ef-9972996b787f`.
+This is the default type.
+* **Signing JWT** - not used directly as a Bearer token; instead, the returned value is a secret used by the client to sign its own JWT.
+See [JWT: Signed by the WS Client](#jwt-signed-by-the-ws-client).
+* **Legacy** - the token name itself is the API Key, sent as `Authorization: Bearer <token_name>`.
+This is the pre-8.5 behavior, kept for backward compatibility.

 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) how to generate an API Key.